forturnme/proxy_vqcs/README.md

 `search_no_proxy.py` search for circuits, which directly measure its circuits on real evaluator but not proxy models.

 `search_rf.py` search for circuits, which measure its circuits on the fitted random forest model.

+`circuit_codec.py` contains the translator from discrete code to circuit, from continuous code to discrete code and from continuous code to circuit.